itsmejatins/SimpleRA-Custom-Query-Language-Engine/docs/README.md

 <br/>

 #### **2e.
 RENAME MATRIX** <br/>
-We have created new functions in rename.cpp .
+- We have created new functions in rename.cpp .
 These functions check the syntax, semantic and prints the matrix by reading all the pages.

-Syntax checks - The commands should have 4 words.
+- Syntax checks - The commands should have 4 words.
 RENAME, MATRIX, from matrix name & to matrix name.
 Otherwise it will throw a syntax error.

-Semantic checks - We are checking if the matrix is already loaded.
+- Semantic checks - We are checking if the matrix is already loaded.
 If not, it throws a semantic error.
 We also check for the other matrix name, if that is already loaded.
 Again it will throw an error if that is loaded too.

-We are creating new pages with the new name matrix and loading the matrix from the previous source.
+- We are creating new pages with the new name matrix and loading the matrix from the previous source.
 To be more memory efficient, we are removing the pages of previous name matrix.
 And the source of matrix doesn't change as we do not want multiple csv files on every RENAME.

+- A function is added in syntacticParse.cpp which check that at any given location a file exists or not.
+This was done because after renaming the funciton, the name of the matrix in memory is different from the name of its original csv file.
+To check whether the matrix is loaded in the main memory before not, we first check if its original file is present or not.
+If the origial file is absent, we check if the first page of the renamed matrix is present in temp folder or not.
+If the page is present, the semantic check is passed, else false is returned.

 <br/>